-PRINCIPLE RATIONALE IMPLICATION SAP 1: Administration - Protection of ICT Assets • ICT assets and resources will be protected from loss, destruction or unauthorized use or disclosure in accordance with its value, sensitivity and applicable legal requirements.
+PRINCIPLE RATIONALE IMPLICATION SAP 1: Administration - Protection of ICT Assets ICT assets and resources will be protected from loss, destruction or un- authorized use or disclo- sure in accordance with its value, sensitivity and applicable legal require- ments.
+The appropriate imple- mentation of ICT secu- rity measures will be cost-effective and risk- appropriate investments.
 MCAs, ICT Clusters and service providers must effectively as- sess management and mitigate risks by defining, communicating, developing, improving and imple- menting.
-The appropriate implementation of ICT security measures will be cost-effective and riskappropriate investments.
 SAP 2: Administration - Responsive and Cost- Effective The design and implementation of security infrastructure (e.g., identification, authentication and authorization services and mechanisms) will be as secure, pluralistic, simple, efficient, cost-effective, reusable and transparent to the end-user as possible.
-The impact of security mechanisms and ser- Implement solutions in a manner that is consistent with the security tenet of limiting access based on end-user role (e.g., staff members, System Administrators, third party partners, commercial users and private/individual consumers of -offered services).
-Develop and implement security mechanisms and ICT infrastructure that are neither intrusive nor invasive. vices on business pro- ductivity is minimized, encouraging compliance with the security policies and practices by way of a well-considered secu- rity model at the MCA, program and ICT Cluster level.
-Develop and implement security mechanisms and ICT infrastructure that conform with government policies and standards regarding identity management, authentication and authorization, including: Single system sign-on solutions; tovet.
-Multi-factor authentication schemes; and Authentication and authorization solutions based on smart-card and biometric approaches.
+The impact of security mechanisms and services on business productivity is minimized, encouraging compliance with the security policies and practices by way of a well-considered security model at the MCA, program and ICT Cluster level.
+Implement solutions in a manner that is consistent with the security tenet of limiting access based on end-user role (e.g., staff members, System Administrators, third party partners, commercial users and private/individual consumers of -offered services).
+Develop and implement security mechanisms and ICT infrastructure that are neither intrusive nor invasive.
+Develop and implement security mechanisms and ICT infrastructure that conform with government policies and standards regarding identity management, authentication and authorization , including: Single system sign-on solutions; Multi-factor authentication • Authentication and authorization solutions based on smart-card and biometric approaches.

-SAP 3: Administration - Auditable Compliance

-- The security of ICT systems must be auditable, as required for compliance with statutory, contractual, and policy requirements as well as de facto security standards of care that may apply across jurisdictional boundaries. - Audit schedules for ICT systems are consistent with the security models and plans for technology solutions.

-- Ensure ongoing security compliance and control; - Ensure security-appropriate standards of care are met regarding safeguarding of ICT assets - Ensure 3rd party service providers comply with GEAICT security policies, standards and requirements; and

-SAP 4: Administration

-Commensurate Controls • All ICT systems will be designed, built and implemented to incorporate the level of assurance, security, privacy controls, auditability and control functions necessary and appropriate to the sensitivity and value of information assets and/or resources that they consume, control, utilize or manage.

-The MCAs must define and communicate:

-- Security policies, standards and guidelines related to; Information and data sensitivity and classification; Criteria for determining appropriate level of assurance (Confidentiality, - Integrity, Availability); Authentication requirements; and Audit trail requirements - Security processes related to: Communications; Compliance; Security testing and evaluation (ST&E); Governance (review, endorsement and approval); and Audit (exceptions and appeals).
+SAP 3: Administration - Auditable Compliance The security of ICT systems must be auditable, as required for compliance with statutory, contractual, and policy requirements as well as de facto security standards of care that may apply across jurisdictional boundaries.
+Audit schedules for ICT systems are consistent with the security models and plans for technology solutions.
+Ensure ongoing security compliance and control; Ensure security-appropriate standards of care are met regarding safeguarding of ICT assets Ensure 3rd party service providers comply with GEAICT security policies, standards and requirements; and SAP 4: Administration - Commensurate Controls • All ICT systems will be designed, built and im- plemented to incorporate the level of assurance, security, privacy con- trols, auditability and control functions neces- sary and appropriate to the sensitivity and value of information assets and/or resources that they consume, control, utilize or manage.
+The MCAs must define and communicate: Security policies, standards and guidelines related to; Information and data sensitivity and classification; Criteria for determining appropriate level of assurance (Confidentiality, Integrity, Availability); Authentication requirements; and Audit trail requirements Security processes related to: Communications; Compliance; Security testing and evaluation (ST&E); Governance (review, endorsement and approval); and Audit (exceptions and appeals).